Kingsdale: History

 The larger part of the valley lies within the county of North Yorkshire but its highest reaches fall just within Cumbria.
 It is defined by the hills of Whernside to its east and Gragareth to its west.
 Kingsdale is drained by the south-westward flowing Kingsdale Beck which assumes the name River Twiss before joining the River Doe at Ingleton to become the River Greta.
-The single minor public road which serves the valley is followed by the Yorkshire Dales Cycle Way.
-There are several nationally important caves within the valley (such as Rowten Pot and Yordas Cave) and the impressive resurgence of Keld Head.
+Two large waterfalls are on the lower reaches of the River Twiss; Thornton Force is 15 m high over one drop, whereas Pecca Falls are a series of waterfall drops covering 35 m.
+The ledge at the top of the waterfall of Thornton Force is made up of the Great Scar Limestone, the middle is cobbles from a sea of the Carboniferous period (350 million years ago), and the lower part, where the basin is, is composed of Ordovician slate which dates back 530 million years.